-- 1 cup buttermilk
+- 1 cup (236 ml) buttermilk

-- 1 tbsp. ground cinnamon
+- 1 tablespoon ground cinnamon

-- 2 cups fresh or frozen (thawed) blueberries
+- 2 cups (296 g) fresh or frozen blueberries, thawed

-- 1 tbsp. panko breadcrumbs
+- 1 tablespoon panko breadcrumbs

 - To make the crumb topping, whisk flour, sugar, and salt in a small bowl then add in the chopped pecans.
 Add the butter and using your fingertips, work the butter into the flour mixture until you get pea-sized crumbs.
 Set aside in the fridge.